Gytaco/yourdesk_rest/README.md

 # yourdesk_rest
 Your Desk University Setup <br>
 Rest example for Vercel and Planetscape setup <br>

+This is the dataset for the following Youtube Video on YourDesk University in June 2023.
 You can watch the video here https://www.youtube.com/watch?v=3A6w-lKPec8 <br>

-This is the dataset for the following Youtube Video on YourDesk University in June 2023.
-You can find the video here.
 This is based on Windows users using Visual Studio Code

 # Initial Things